dsmithhayes/vpc/doc.md

 2. Iterate through the memory
 3. Print the graph above.

-**Printing the graph**
+**Printing the table**

-Printing the graph was a fun task.
+Printing the table was a fun task.
 The following is the steps and sizes of iterations used to display the contents of the memory.
 The `offset` variable is where you start in the memory and you keep printing until you've printed `length` contents of the memory.
 The table has to be 16 (`0x10`) values long with two rows showing the hex value of the memory address, and the ASCII value if there is one.
+If there isn't a printable ASCII value, print a period.
 The beginning of each row is offsetted by which memory address is the first value.
+As you can see in the example, the use of 18

 1. Print the memory address of the first value
 2. Print the contents of the first address
 3. Print the next 15 (`0xF`) values as hex
-4. Print the same values as ASCII
+4. Print the same values as ASCII on a new line
 5. If the value is not a character, print a `.`
 6. Repeat process at `offset + 16 (0x10)`
 7. If memory adress is equal to `offset + length` end